-Growing up I never participated in sports, never.
+Growing up, I never participated in sports.

-When my second baby was born I gained 40 pounds and moved to the middle of nowhere Wyoming.
-Walking off the weight was no longer an option so, I invested in some workout DVD’s and lost the weight.
+When my second baby was born, I gained 40 pounds and moved to the middle of nowhere Wyoming.
+Walking off the weight was no longer an option, so I invested in some workout DVDs and lost the weight.

-Two years later it was time to drop the weight from baby three.
+Two years later, it was time to drop the weight from baby three.
 My like-minded mom friends and I began to meet up weekly for a mama boot camp…and for the first time ever I ran.

 It was only for short distances but with experienced athletic girlfriends cheering me on I began to run/walk for longer distances and eventually just ran.

-My bestie (TallGirlJ) and I signed up for a 5K, trained together for months, and upon completion I was hooked.
+My bestie (TallGirlJ) and I signed up for a 5K, trained together for months, and upon completion, I was hooked.

 I began to add more and more miles and signed up for longer races to help motivate me to keep pushing.

-As I added the miles and had two more children (for a total of 5) finding time to run became harder.
+As I added the miles and had two more children (for a total of 5), finding time to run became harder.
 But, I began to realize that running for me had become about so much more than losing weight.

-As I pondered how to write about running, and how it’s impacted my life, I recalled a few pivotal moments that occurred when running.
+As I pondered how to write about running and how it’s impacted my life, I recalled a few pivotal moments that occurred when running.

-Between baby three and four, I had two miscarriages in a row.
+Between babies three and four, I had two miscarriages in a row.
 I was feeling scared, weary, angry, and hopeless.
 I distinctly remember parking at a local park, getting out of the car, and running as hard as I physically could.
-I wanted to beat my body up, I wanted to punish it for failing me yet again.
+I wanted to beat my body up.
+I wanted to punish it for failing me yet again.
 With each jarring step on the pavement, I let myself think every terrible thought that I had been pushing down for months.
-As my body begged me to stop I listened and slowed down to my normal pace…only to realize that as my breathing slowed, I was filled with a sense of calm that had been missing for months.
+As my body begged me to stop, I listened and slowed down to my normal pace…only to realize that as my breathing slowed, I was filled with a sense of calm that had been missing for months.

 I became pregnant a month later.
 As I ran through my first trimester, I visualized pushing my strength into my baby.
 Encouraging him to thrive and grow strong.

-After my daughter was born (baby 5) I was struggling in every way.
+After my daughter was born (baby 5), I was struggling in every way.

-It’s coming up in two weeks, and as I struggle to find balance with family and friends and make time to run I am reminded yet again…
+It’s coming up in two weeks, and as I struggle to find balance with family and friends and make time to run, I am reminded yet again…

-Sometimes running away is the best way to learn how to run back.
+Sometimes, running away is the best way to learn how to run back.